-Policy SA 4-1: Review all development proposals for fire risk and require mitigation measures to reduce the probability of fire.

-Policy SA 4-2: Continue to enforce the California Building and Fire Standards Codes for all new construction and renovation and when occupancy or use changes occur.

-Policy SA 4-3: Continue to adequately fund and staff the Sebastopol Fire Department to ensure a high level fire services and emergency response and continue to collect and review annually a broad range of data regarding fire department operations and response times to adequately evaluate staffing and funding needs.

-Policy SA 4-4: Encourage sufficient fire protection services within the Sphere of Influence.

-Policy SA 4-5: Continue to evaluate and update the personnel and equipment requirements of the Fire Department to maintain a high level of readiness and ensure equipment compatibility with mutual aid partners.

-- Policy SA 4-6: Ensure that there exists sufficient water flow in fire hydrants throughout Sebastopol.
+- Policy SA 4-1: Review all development proposals for fire risk and require mitigation measures to reduce the probability of fire. - Policy SA 4-2: Continue to enforce the California Building and Fire Standards Codes for all new construction and renovation and when occupancy or use changes occur. - Policy SA 4-3: Continue to adequately fund and staff the Sebastopol Fire Department to ensure a high level fire services and emergency response. - Policy SA 4-4: Encourage sufficient fire protection services within the Sphere of Influence. - Policy SA 4-5: Continue to evaluate and update the personnel and equipment requirements of the Fire Department to maintain a high level of readiness. - Policy SA 4-6: Ensure that there exists sufficient water flow in fire hydrants throughout Sebastopol.
 The standard adopted by the City is a minimum of 1,000 gallons per minute with 20 pounds per square inch (psi) residual pressure. - Policy SA 4-7: Continue to implement an effective and environmentally sound weed abatement program that minimizes or eliminates the use of potentially harmful chemical applications. - Policy SA 4-8: Continue to work cooperatively with state, regional, and local public agencies with responsibility for fire protection. - Policy SA 4-9: Continue to participate in mutual aid agreements with the County and State fire fighting agencies.

-- Action SA 4a: The Sebastopol Fire Department shall review all development proposals for conformance with adopted California Building Standards Code California Fire Code requirements and identify measures, such as adequate emergency access, defensible space around structures, fire detectors, and, where appropriate, fire sprinklers, to reduce fire risk to structures and infrastructure. - Action SA 4b: Continue to update and enforce the City's Building Code and Fire Code provisions. - Action SA 4c: Continue to enforce the Municipal Code provisions requiring sprinkler systems for certain structures. - Action SA 4d: Require adequate fire resistance in roof coverings and exterior building materials for structures within or adjacent to hazardous areas (requirement may exceed building code requirements where necessary to ensure public safety), as determined by the Fire Chief. - Action SA 4e: Require the use of non-combustible roofing materials as specified by the Fire Chief. - Action SA 4f: Continue to require that all new developments be provided with sufficient fire flow facilities at the time of permit issuance. - Action SA 4g: To the extent feasible and appropriate, locate new critical facilities including hospitals and health care facilities, emergency shelters, emergency command centers, and emergency communications facilities outside of areas with significant fire risk.
-Continue to require all public facility development projects to meet or exceed the minimum California Building Standards Code requirements, as adopted by the City, established to address fire hazards. - Action SA 4h: Discourage development beyond a nine-minute response time of a fire station, unless it is determined that adequate response can be provided or acceptable mitigation measures are provided. - Action SA 4i: Consider creating a Fire Protection Impact Fee and/or Assessment Area to ensure that the City has and will continue to have adequate staffing, equipment, and infrastructure for fire protection services. - Action SA 4j: Provide incentives to ensure an adequate number of staff and volunteer firefighters who are certified Emergency Medical Technicians. - Action SA 4k: Obtain the equipment and trained personnel to provide emergency medical defibrillation for people suffering from cardiac arrest and identify community facilities where automatic electronic defibrillators are needed and ensure automatic electronic defibrillators are funded and installed in these locations. - Action SA 41: Strive to maintain adequate water supplies to provide reasonable protection of City assets from fire hazards without disruption to community water supplies.
+- Action SA-4a: The Sebastopol Fire Department shall review all development proposals for conformance with adopted California Building Standards Code California Fire Code requirements and identify measures, such as adequate emergency access, defensible space around structures, fire detectors, and, where appropriate, fire sprinklers, to reduce fire risk to structures and infrastructure. - Action SA-4b: Continue to update and enforce the City's Building Code and Fire Code provisions. - Action SA-4c: Continue to enforce the Municipal Code provisions requiring sprinkler systems for certain structures. - Action SA-4d: Require adequate fire resistance in roof coverings and exterior building materials for structures within or adjacent to hazardous areas (requirement may exceed building code requirements where necessary to ensure public safety), as determined by the Fire Chief. - Action SA-4e: Require the use of non-combustible roofing materials as specified by the Fire Chief. - Action SA-4f: Continue to require that all new developments be provided with sufficient fire flow facilities at the time of permit issuance.

+Action SA-4g:

+To the extent feasible and appropriate, locate new essential public facilities - including hospitals and health care facilities, emergency shelters, emergency command centers, and emergency communications facilities - outside of areas with significant fire risk.
+Continue to require all public facility development projects to meet or exceed the minimum California Building Standards Code requirements, as adopted by the City, established to address fire hazards.

+Action SA-4h:

+Discourage development beyond a five-minute response time of a fire station, unless it is determined that adequate response can be provided or acceptable mitigation measures are provided.

+Action SA-4i:

+Consider creating a Fire Protection Impact Fee and Fund to ensure that the City has and will continue to have adequate staffing, equipment, and infrastructure for fire protection services.